 For empaths, being caregivers is like second nature to them.
 They naturally want to help people that are in need of help and care.

 Nursing is one of the best career paths for people who exhibit empathetic traits for a variety of reasons.
-As a part of their functions, nurses often have to comfort patients receiving treatment and make them at ease.
+As a part of their function, nurses often have to comfort patients receiving treatment and make them at ease.